mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Motivation

-I've used `asyncio` a couple times now, but never really felt confident in my mental-model of how it works and how I can best use it.
-The official `asyncio` docs provide pretty decent documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the design and architecture of the system.
-A way to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
+I've used `asyncio` a couple times now, but never really felt confident in my mental-model of how it works and how I should use it.
+The official `asyncio` docs provide decent documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the systems design and architecture.
+A high-level overview that helps the user understand why there's certain patterns they should follow.
+And a way to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
 This is my attempt to fill that gap.

 A few aspects particually drove my curiosity (read: drove me nuts).
 You should be able to answer all these questions by the end of this article.
 - What's roughly happening behind the scenes when an objects is `await`-ed?